aimeos/map/README.md

 public static function sep( string $char ) : self
 ```

-* @param string `$char` Separator character, e.g. "/" for "key/to/value" instead of "key.to.value"
+* @param string `$char` Separator character, e.g. "." for "key.to.value" instead of "key/to/value"
 * @return self Same map for fluid interface

 This method only changes the separator for the current map instance.
 To